-Business to business transactions consist of sales to retailers.
-Revenues from product and service sales and related shipping fees, net of promotional discounts, rebates, and return allowances, are recognized when the performance obligation is performed.
-The performance obligation is performed at receipt of the order by the customer or for our loyalty program CDAV (Cdiscount à volonté) over the length of the subscription
+Other Revenues from product and service sales encompass related shipping fees, net of promotional discounts, rebates, and return allowances, are recognized when the performance obligation is performed.
+The performance obligation is performed at delivery of the order by the customer or for our loyalty program CDAV (Cdiscount à volonté) over the length of the subscription.